sharetribe/flex-docs/src/docs/concepts-availability/manage-seats/index.md

 enable more than one seat per time slot, either in general or for specific dates and times.

+If your marketplace listings happen at a specific time or place instead of at a repeated interval (e.g. concerts or events), you can set the listing availability to be blocked by default.
+Providers can then create availability exceptions to open availability for the day(s) of their event and the desired number of seats.
+To set availability as blocked by default, you need to set an availability plan with 0 seats across the board.

 Some examples:

 - You can set multiple available spaces for the same sauna for every